 You only want basic redemption options

-Capital One Quicksilver rewards can be redeemed in four different ways—paper check, statement credit, coverage of a recent purchase you made with your card or a variety of gift cards.
+Capital One Quicksilver rewards can be redeemed in a few different ways—paper check, statement credit, coverage of a recent purchase you made with your card or gift cards.
 You can redeem rewards for any amount at any time.
+You can also use your cash back rewards to pay for eligible purchases on Amazon.com.

 Recommended credit score

-You should qualify for this card if your credit rating is good to excellent (around 670 or higher).
+You should be able to qualify for this card if your credit rating is good to excellent (around 670 or higher).

 The bottom line